Message annotations

 Subscribe to individual annotation events

-It is also possible to subscribe to individual annotation events, rather than annotation summaries.
+It is also possible to subscribe to individual annotation events, as distinct from annotation summaries.
 These are the emitted when publishing or deleting an annotation.

 If you need to, you can subscribe to individual annotation events using the annotations.subscribe() method on a channel.
 To subscribe to individual annotations, you must request the ANNOTATION_SUBSCRIBE mode.